 You have a right to request to have a chaperone present during an intimate examination.
 Please note this may occasionally mean that you need to make a further appointment at another time.

 Extended Hours Appointments

-There are pre bookable appointments available with clinicians during the evenings and at weekends at the County Clinic between 18:30 and 20:00.
-These are primarily for patients who work and are unable to attend during our normal opening hours – please ask at reception to book an appointment.
+We offer pre-bookable appointments with clinicians at County Clinic between 18:30 and 20:30 on weekdays, and during the day at weekends.
+These are primarily for patients who work and are unable to attend during our normal opening hours.
+Please ask at reception to book an appointment.

 Appointments with a nurse, healthcare assistant or phlebotomist may be booked up to four weeks in advance.
-Our receptionists will need to check which nurse is qualified to help you, how long the appointment needs to be and whether a blood test is needed in advance.
+Our receptionists will need to check which nurse is qualified to help you, how long the appointment needs to be, and if a blood test is needed in advance.

 Blood Test Appointments

-Blood test appointments may be booked up to four weeks in advance in person, by telephone.
+Blood test appointments may be booked up to four weeks in advance, in person or by telephone.
 Blood tests must be authorised by a clinician.

-Doctors and nurses are available each day to talk to you on the telephone if you need advice on a health problem.
-If there is no-one immediately available at the time of your call, you will be asked to leave your telephone number and they will call you back.
+Doctors and nurses are available each day to give you advice about a health problem via the telephone.
+If no-one is available at the time of your call, you will be asked to leave your telephone number and they will call you back.

-It is helpful to let the receptionist know the subject of the call is so that any relevant medical records can be made available to the doctor.
-It is also helpful to give the receptionist a brief description of the problem so that patient’s needs can be prioritised.
+It is helpful to let the receptionist know the subject of the call and a brief description of the problem, so that any relevant medical records can be made available to the doctor and your needs can be prioritised.